mirego/gaffe/README.md

 ### Rails test environment

-You also have to configure Rails’ `test` environment so it lets Gaffe handle exceptions in request tests/specs.
+You also have to configure Rails’ `test` environment so it lets Gaffe handle exceptions in request tests.
 You’ll have to edit the `config/environments/test.rb` file.

 ```ruby
 # Make Rails use `exceptions_app` in tests